Circle actions on almost complex manifolds with isolated fixed points: Introduction

-For a circle action on an almost complex manifold, there is an interesting and important conjecture by Kosniowski on a relationship between the dimension of a manifold and the number of fixed points \cite{K2}.
+For a circle action on an almost complex manifold, there is an interesting and important conjecture by Kosniowski on the relationship between the dimension of a manifold and the number of fixed points \cite{K2}.

 \begin{conj} \cite{K2} Let the circle act on a $2n$-dimensional compact, connected almost complex manifold with $k$ fixed points.
 Then $n \leq f(k)$, where $f(k)$ is a linear function in $k$. \end{conj}